Skip to main content

 10. Manage your supply chain risks

 Supply chain risk management goes beyond mere third-party risk management and requires employing a holistic cyber supply chain risk management (C-SCRM) strategy.
-C-SCRM involves assessing all cybersecurity risks that may come from your supply chain, taking measures to protect your data from vendors, and collaborating with suppliers on improving their security.
+C-SCRM involves assessing all cybersecurity risks that may come from your supply chain, taking measures to protect your data from vendors, and collaborating with suppliers to improve their security.

 How to prevent data exfiltration with Syteca

-Based on the deter-detect-disrupt principle, Syteca can help your organization establish a proactive and multi-layered approach to preventing data exfiltration.
-Syteca’s capabilities combine preventive measures to secure access to data, user activity monitoring to detect suspicious activity, and quick response functionality to disrupt ongoing exfiltration attempts.
+With an extensive set of user activity monitoring (UAM) and privileged access management (PAM) features, Syteca can help your organization establish a proactive and multi-layered approach to preventing data exfiltration.
+Syteca enables you to secure access to data, detect suspicious activity in real time, and quickly disrupt ongoing exfiltration attempts.

 Manage identities and control access